scolumbia/Maze/README.md

 - Q: Why does the maze reprint whenever I'm prompted to make a move?
   - A: This is a simple game implementation.
 Each time the maze is updated, the new state is printed to the console.
 - Q: How do I create a new maze layout?
-  - A: To customize your own maze, simply edit the file "hard.txt."
+  - A: To customize your own maze, simply edit the file "hard.txt".
 Keep the height and width the same.
 Openings are represented by 0's, and blocked squares are represented by 1's.

 ## Troubleshooting and Where to Get Support
 If you find errors or encounter issues of any kind, email me at columbiase@appstate.edu.